-We provide specialist analytical and consultative support for two different types of recycled material:
+We provide specialist analytical and consultancy support for both recycled food contact products and waste rubber recycling.

 Food Contact Products from Recycled Materials